 If you thought my breathing was a pretty weird trigger, then I present to you a new contender, walking.
 I have anxieties about how I’m walking and can become paranoid that I’m walking weirdly, such as bobbing up and down too much with each step.
-Which, ironically, normally make you walk weirder than you were because walking is generally an automatic behaviour which you no longer have to think about to do.
+Which, ironically, normally makes you walk weirder than you were because walking is generally an automatic behaviour that you no longer have to think about doing.
 So when you think about walking it can affect this automatic behaviour.

 One of the weirdest anxieties I developed was a temporary phobia of water when I was walking past a canal.
 Never been an issue before, although I do dislike swimming even though I can swim.
-I was walking along a canal to get to a friends house and I had a panic attack the whole time I was walking by this canal.
+I was walking along a canal to get to a friend’s house and I had a panic attack the whole time I was walking by this canal.
 I couldn’t focus on anything other than being next to the canal and was suffering from tunnel vision.
 It was the strangest thing.
 This anxiety didn’t last long, and I never had that happen again.
-Although, it did leave me with a mild discomfort whenever I cross bridges since that happened.
+However, it did leave me with mild discomfort whenever I crossed bridges since that happened.

 I’ve always had a certain level of anxiety about spots appearing since I was a teenager.
 Since my teenage years, I’ve had problems with getting disgusting whitehead spots randomly appearing without warning.
 But this hadn’t quite become a part of my anxiety disorders, not fully.

 However, a couple of years ago, without warning, this suddenly became my dominant fear for my anxiety disorders.
 I was at an event being held at my university to welcome our post-graduate class at their fresher’s event.
-During the middle to talking to some girl, I suddenly started to panic about if my face was covered in spots.
+In the middle of talking to some girl, I suddenly started to panic about if my face was covered in spots.

 Warning, Graphic Toilet Troubles Discussed Ahead